GCC 6.1.1 "Verilator internal fault" when trying to run on any file

 The internals require this because a dynamic cast takes in NULL.
 It's a case where the standard is badly written, and to change would be a fairly major overhaul.
 The Verilator output code however was cleaned of this.

-#12 Updated by Jannis Harder 9 months ago
+#12 Updated by Jannis Harder over 3 years ago

 It seems the -fno-delete-null-pointer-checks flag is only added when specifying --enable-ccwarn during configure.
 As verilator produces warnings on my gcc version this does not compile.

 Would you be open to patches that eliminate this undefined behavior from the verilator codebase and thus avoid the need to maintain work-around flags?